ryanalfa94/listalicious-backend/README.md

 if container is not running, you can run it manually by clicking on the start button inside the docker application.

 You should see a container named listalicious-mongo.
 You're ready to run the backend!

 ---

-## 🤝 Collaborators

-To add or manage collaborators, go to the GitHub repo → Settings → Collaborators.

----
 ## Testing